Muthiakartika/easyphoto/README.md

-# easyphoto
+# Easy Photo Apps

-This is my app for editing photo
+This is my app for editing photos, you must try it cheers